NimbusAPI/nimbusapi.github.io/_posts/2016-04-24-nimbus-30-nearing-release.md

 3.0 is pretty much ready to go, we've been using it on a few apps and it's working nicely.

 To get started, you just need to add in an extra Nuget package for your Transport.
-The packages are avalable on our [https://www.myget.org/gallery/nimbusapi](MyGet feed).
+The packages are avalable on our [MyGet feed](https://www.myget.org/gallery/nimbusapi).

 Then add your transport :